TheLucasNorth/openstv/README.md

 # openstv
 A python3 port of the open source OpenSTV, https://github.com/Conservatory/openstv

 This repository does not aim to add functionality, or even to reach true feature parity with the original OpenSTV.
-The aim is to maintain python3 compatibility with the command line usage of OpenSTV as python 2 has now reached end-of-life.
+The aim is to maintain "good enough" python3 compatibility with the command line usage of OpenSTV as python 2 has now reached end-of-life.

 ## To use: